Bridge2Hyku/Bridge2Hyku.github.io/_posts/updates/2018-06-12-open-closed.md

 # Content
 #
 title: "Open Source vs Proprietary Platforms"
-teaser: "A list of links and articles discussing the pros and cons of platform types"
+teaser: "The pros and cons of this difficult decision"
 categories:
   - updates
 tags: